 Quality Photography - The Make or Break of Your Website

 Photos surround us everywhere we look.
 On television, the Internet, books, billboards, magazines, etc. They also can grab your attention on websites and their quality can either make or break the design and feel of the site.
-You can invest in a great website design with us, well written content and a structured navigation for the users, but if the photography isn’t up to today's standards then you might want to reevaluate.
+You can invest in great website design with us, well-written content and structured navigation for the users, but if the photography isn’t up to today's standards then you might want to reevaluate.

-1. Take the leap and invest into professional photography
+1. Take the leap and invest in professional photography

 Taking the leap and investing in professional photography is the key.
 You will want to do some research and see who specializes in imagery for web/print.
 I would suggest checking out some of their work and see if it matches your company’s vision for the future.

 Your designer usually has something in mind about the direction they would like to take your new website design.
 This doesn’t necessarily mean they have to be involved with the photo shoot, but I would suggest sharing the wireframes/designs with the photographer in advance to give them some background on the look and feel for your new site.
 This can help avoid the designer having to compromise their design to fit the type of images received later on.
 For example, wide landscape shots of a building, staff or additional images may need ample white space to the left.
 This will give the flexibility for the designer to crop or layer a caption over the image if needed.